This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 iRobot unveiled five new models in the Roomba series this year, combining various vacuuming and mopping functions.
 Among the most affordable options is the Roomba 105 Combo, priced around $299, which features 7000 Pa suction power and LiDAR sensors for precise navigation.
 For those seeking maximum convenience, the company offers a docking station with automatic bin emptying - available in the premium Roomba 105 Combo + AutoEmpty for $399.

-For more information, see the Home Assistant official documentation.
+For the official specification, see Home Assistant official documentation.

 At higher price points with expanded capabilities are robots like the Roomba Plus 405 Combo + AutoWash ($749) and the Roomba Max 705 Vac + AutoEmpty, which boasts the highest suction power (13,000 Pa), advanced navigation, and a docking station with automatic mop-washing functionality.
 This wide range of options ensures that everyone can find a device suited to their home and budget.